Pages

 harmonious, pleasing to the ear.

-Looking past facades,
+Looking past facades ~

-I see willing individuals racing from micro-systems of homes
+Willing individuals racing from homes

-Entering society’s churning, frightening macro systems.
+Entering society’s churning, frightening systems.

 Hearing past the Musak